 So, a girl does the only thing she can do: quit.
 She lets go of her dreams of becoming a doctor or a lawyer because of something natural and God-given.
 It isn’t right, and you can fix it.

-If you donate $45 today, you will give a girl enough pads for every month of the school year.
+For just $45, you can help give a girl enough pads for every month of the school year.

 Getting your first period is hard enough.
 Especially in a country where you can’t talk about it.
 But add onto that the loss of your education, which might be the only thing that could help you out of poverty and keep you away from human traffickers.
 That’s just too much.